By Dimitra Didangelou, Psychologist, Author, MSc, Specialized in Therapeutic Writing *

 - Change mood

-- Understand our past
+- Understand the past

 - Recover from trauma

-- Process our life experiences
+- Process life experiences

-- Understand and integrate our personal story
+- Understand and integrate the personal story

-- Organize our life
+- Organise life

-- Deal with our social life
+- Deal with social life

 - Have better performance at work, school or studies